unjs/ufo/README.md

 ### `encodeParam(text)`

-Encode characters that need to be encoded on the path section of the URL as a param.
+Encodes characters that need to be encoded in the path section of the URL as a param.
 This function encodes everything `encodePath` does plus the slash (`/`) character.

 ### `encodePath(text)`

-Encode characters that need to be encoded on the path section of the URL.
+Encodes characters that need to be encoded in the path section of the URL.

 ### `encodeQueryKey(text)`

-Encode characters that need to be encoded query values on the query section of the URL and also encodes the `=` character.
+Encodes characters that need to be encoded for query values in the query section of the URL and also encodes the `=` character.

 ### `encodeQueryValue(input)`

-Encode characters that need to be encoded query values on the query section of the URL.
+Encodes characters that need to be encoded for query values in the query section of the URL.

 ## Parsing Utils